jarle/remix-adonisjs-docs/docs/hands-on/building-a-login-flow.md

 We don't have a way to register users, so the login page isn't very useful yet.
-Let's create a new route using Remix so users can register, using a similar command as before:
+Let's create a new route using React Router so users can register, using a similar command as before:

 ```sh
 node ace remix:route --action --error-boundary register